Experienced and Knowledgeable Tax Relief Attorney

 A Chapter 7 bankruptcy discharge of income taxes wipes out the personal obligation to pay the tax and prevents the taxing authority from going after your bank account or wages.
 However, tax liens, also known as secured taxes, will remain attached to your property.
 This rule applies only to tax liens recorded against your property before you file for bankruptcy.
 This means that although you might not be personally liable for the tax debt, you’ll have to pay the lien from any profits when you sell the property.

 Washington Fresh Start can help with your tax debt!

-The sooner you speak with a lawyer from Washington Fresh Start, the sooner you can find relief from your overwhelming debts.
-Attorney David Yando has more than 30 years of experience and can help you make the best decisions for your individual situation.
+The sooner you speak with a bankruptcy lawyer from Washington Fresh Start, the sooner you can find relief from your overwhelming debts.
+Bankruptcy attorney David Yando has more than 30 years of experience and can help you make the best decisions for your individual situation.
 He has a master’s degree in tax law (LL.M.), making him one of the highest-qualified attorneys to counsel you in these matters.
 Contact us right away to learn what we can do for to eliminate your tax debts.